 Unfortunately, baby wipes aren’t as effective as soap and water or hand sanitiser at killing the COVID-19 virus.
 So what can you do when you’re in public spaces and you have a very hands-on child?

 Susan, mum to Regan, five, and Miles, two, says:

 “My sons both love pressing the traffic lights button when we go shopping.
 But I’ve had to stop them doing it for the moment as I know they’ll touch their face and mouth afterwards.
 It’s also to stop them passing germs onto other people.”

 If you have hand sanitiser, squirt it into your baby or toddler’s hand after they’ve touched something that lots of people are touching, like a handrail.
 Rub it in until it’s dry.

-For those of us who didn’t manage to get their hands on any hand sanitiser, don’t panic.
-But try to avoid giving your baby or toddler snacks or other things they’ll put in their mouth, like a teether, until you’ve had a chance to wash their hands thoroughly.
+Generally try to avoid giving your baby or toddler snacks or other things they’ll put in their mouth, like a teether, until you’ve had a chance to wash their hands thoroughly.

 Our support line offers practical and emotional support with feeding your baby and general enquiries for parents, members and volunteers: 0300 330 0700.

 Interactive, engaging and social, our live online antenatal course is a great way for you to meet other local parents, and get essential unbiased information and knowledge about pregnancy, birth and early days with your baby.

 Read the NHS advice on what you should do to try and prevent passing on the virus to other people at home.